adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 </p></details>

-You should see the following after all the extensions are installed:
+The following cards should be visible after all the extensions are installed:

 <img src="../Assets/edge-bridge-tutorial/mobile-property-all-extensions.png" alt="All installed extensions" width="1100"/>

-// TODO: Publishing changes

 ## Client-side implementation
 ### 1. Get a copy of the files (code and tutorial app)